 You can make your own pet bed at home and it’s not as hard as you think.
 Use this video tutorial to sew a dog bed in any size.

-This DIY dog bed can be made in any size.
+This DIY dog bed is basically a huge pillow that can be made in any size.
 So if you need a bed for a big dog or a little one to fit in perfectly in a crate, you can sew it yourself.
+It could be a gift for any pet lovers you know.
 I also made a water proof cover for the cushion I used as stuffing.
 That way, if there’s a doggie bed mess, I’ll be able to wash the cover and the insides won’t have to be thrown away.
 And the doggy bed cover zips on and off easily as I’ll show you in the tutorial.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 All affiliate links are identified with (affiliate link) after the link or a commissions earned statement above the link(s).